KamenResident/BankApp/README.md

 ### Prerequisite

-Must have Java SE 8 or higher to run.
+* Must have Java SE 8 or higher to run.
+* An IDE ready to use.

 ### Installation